kyma-project/community/guidelines/content-guidelines/links-in-docs.md

 - `{tab-name}` is the title of the tab containing desired header
 - `{header}` is a header located in the document that you want to reference.

-Use lowercase Kebab-Case for those variables, ommiting `-` on the end of expression
+Use lowercase Kebab-Case for those variables, changing any character that is not letter or number into `-`, cutting trailing `-` that emerged in a process and squashing consecutive `-` into one `-`.

 <!-- i don't know whether to write about full proces:
 1. change anything that is not a letter or number into -